maybleMyers/H1111/README.md

 ie for linux on the second gpu: CUDA_VISIBLE_DEVICES=1 python h1111.py

 ## full changlog
+6/21/2025
+    Add chunking to framepack's clip to process longer prompts.
 5/31/2025
     Default button added to framepack tab to save current settings.
 5/30/2025